 Retailers can lead the way towards successful campaigns by segmenting the audience into groups.
 DMP assists the brands in understanding the customers through segmentation.
 This allows marketers to identify the most promising and profit-yielding segment.

-21% of the marketers agree they don’t understand the basics to run the campaigns.
-This revealed while identifying the barriers to implement a cross-channel marketing model.
+21% of the marketers agree they don’t understand the basics of running the campaigns.
+This was revealed while identifying the barriers to implementing a cross-channel marketing model.
 Retailers are not able to unlock the full potential of their businesses due to this reason.
-45% of the consumers believe that retailers are unable to offer a cross-channel experience effectively.
+In addition, 45% of the consumers believe that retailers cannot effectively offer a cross-channel experience.

 However, with the help of DMP, businesses can do wonders creatively.
 They can collect and combine the data acquired via offline and online sources.
 Via CRM, newsletter, POS, signups, etc., brands can boost their conversion ratio.

 Data management platform assists businesses in locating their audiences.
 It allows them to have a personalized touchpoint with every consumer.
 With DMP, you can retarget your existing customers who visited your website.
 You can also target the lookalike audience group by analyzing the data obtained from current customers.

 3. Unique Content Personalization

 Today, personalization has become the foundation of digital marketing.
 It has become a vital key towards success and triumph.
 As per Segment, 71% of the consumers feel infuriated when the shopping experience is impersonal.
 Whereas, Accenture survey reveals that 91% of the customers appreciate brands that provide relevant offers and recommendations.

 Did you know, in 2019, 72% of the consumers claimed they only engage with brands that have customized messages as per their interest?

 With a data management platform, businesses can offer tailored content with customized messages.
 It can increase the interest level of the customers and enhance the engagement ratio.
 Creatively tailored content and fascinating functionality boost conversion rate.